KULeuven-MICAS/snax-mlir/README.md

 The exact invocations of all the compilers can be seen in the terminal

-* `tollvm12.py` inserts extra metadata required for clang to compile the binary.

 ### Inspect traces for snax kernels

 Tracing tracks individual instructions as they are executed by the RISC-V cores in the snax-cluster.